shiyonglu/SecDATAVIEW/README.md

 Networking support for SGX worker node
 ---------------------------------------

 In order for SecDATAVIEW SGX-LKL application to send and receive packets via the network, a TAP interface is needed on the host.
-Besides, all the network traffic towards the worker node on TCP port 8000 and TCP port 7700 should be forwarded to the TAP interface.
+Besides, all the network traffic towards the worker node on TCP port 8000, TCP port 7700, TCP port 56000 and UDP port 56002 should be forwarded to the TAP interface.
 Create and configure the TAP interface as follows:
 ```bash
 #Lets create a TAP interface
 sudo ip tuntap del dev sgxlkl_tap0 mode tap